To work with licenses for Veeam Backup & Replication servers added to Veeam Backup Enterprise Manager:

 If this option is enabled in Enterprise Manager (even if deactivated in the Veeam backup management console), automatic update will be performed anyway: Enterprise Manager will obtain a new key from Veeam licensing portal and propagate it to all managed Veeam backup servers.

 For information on license management in Veeam backup management console, refer to Veeam Backup & Replication User Guide.

 Veeam also supports a grace period after the license expiration date.
 For subscription license, it lasts for 30 days, for rental license - 2 months.
 During this period the product will be running, but a warning about license expiration (grace period) will appear in the main window and in the sessions information.

 You must update your license before the end of the grace period.
 If you do not update the license until the end of the grace period, the following measures will be taken:

 - [For trial and NFR licenses] Veeam Backup & Replication will switch to the free operational mode.

 - [For full licenses] Functionality available in the Enterprise and Enterprise Plus editions of Veeam Backup & Replication will not be available.
-VMs will not be processed by existing jobs (jobs will fail with the Error status).
-However, you will be able to restore VM data from existing backups.
+Machines will not be processed by existing jobs (jobs will fail with the Error status).
+However, you will be able to restore machine data from existing backups.